Notice to importers

 6.8.
 Only fresh, chilled or frozen beef and veal falling within Customs Tariff headings 02.01 and 02.02 may be included in the quantity of goods imported.
 Generally, this is beef and veal that has been neither cooked nor had spices added to it.
 Questions as to whether particular imports of beef and veal fall under the above-mentioned tariff headings should be addressed to the appropriate regional client service office of the CBSA.

-6.14.
-Applications sent by MAIL or COURIER should be addressed to the beef and veal quota manager at Global Affairs Canada.
-The name and mailing address of the beef and veal quota manager can be obtained on the Global Affairs Canada website, under Contact Us.
+6.11.
+Applications sent by mail or courier should be addressed to the beef and veal quota manager at Global Affairs Canada.
+The name and mailing address of the beef and veal quota manager can be obtained under Contact us.

-6.15.
-Applications sent by E-MAIL should be sent to Beef.Veal-Boeuf.Veau@international.gc.ca.
+6.12.
+Applications sent by email should be sent to Beef.Veal-Boeuf.Veau@international.gc.ca.
 Applicants sending their application by e-mail should be prepared to present the original version of their application at Global Affairs Canada’s request.
 Failure to do so may lead to the cancellation of any allocation issued pursuant to the application and/or the cancellation of associated permits.

 7.1.1.
 An allocation holder with a utilization rate less than 90% in the previous quota year may have its allocation adjusted downward by an under-utilization penalty for the new quota year.
 Footnote 1